 Philosophy concerns itself primarily with questions rather than answers.
-Leaders often ask: What is the nature of the universe?
+What is the nature of the universe?
 What is the nature of humankind?
 What is reality?
 How do we come to know anything at all?
 How do we know what is morally right and wrong?
 How do we find solutions for our ethical dilemmas?
-These questions are holistically summarized by three philosophical dimensions that are foundational to the Leadership Program: being (ontology), knowing (epistemology), and acting (ethics).
+It is important for leaders to consider these questions as they seek to understand, inspire and motivate those around them.
+These questions are holistically summarized by three philosophical dimensions that are foundational to the Leadership program: being (ontology), knowing (epistemology), and acting (ethics).

-The essential, unique dimension of "being" in the Leadership Program is represented by a continuum with the individual at one end and the community at the other.
+The essential, unique dimension of being in the Leadership program is represented by a continuum with the individual at one end and the community at the other.
 Leaders are influenced by unique historical, cultural, political, and economic experiences.
 By engaging in a dialogue with respect and understanding, participants honor diverse cultures, beliefs, worldviews, and theoretical orientations.
 This shared lived-experience, the journey, is a valuable component of the leadership experience.

-The essential, unique dimension of "knowing" in the Leadership Program is represented by the paradoxical unity of theory and practice.
+The essential, unique dimension of knowing in the Leadership program is represented by the paradoxical unity of theory and practice.
 Its job-embedded nature provides opportunity for the demonstration of this unity in the workplace, where a leader can transmit and generate knowledge.
 The crossroads of the concrete and the abstract are transformational and stimulate critical reflection, growth, and development of the leader.

-The essential, unique dimension of "acting" is captured in the notion of servant leadership.
-Greenleaf's best test1 is this: "Do those served grow as persons; do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?"
+The essential, unique dimension of acting is captured in the notion of servant leadership.
+Greenleaf's (1970/2002) best test is this: "Do those served grow as persons; do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?" (p.
+27).
 The pursuit of knowledge is ethically committed to the quality of life in all its aspects: spiritual, mental, physical, and social.
 To achieve this purpose, there must be balance among love, justice, and power.

-The Leadership Program has evolved from the scholarly and Christian heritage of Andrews University, whose mission is to prepare students for generous service to the world.
+The Leadership program has evolved from the scholarly and Christian heritage of Andrews University, whose mission is to prepare students for generous service to the world.
 The hallmarks of the program include protecting human dignity and moral well-being.
-Leadership participants benefit from a community of learners equipped to effect positive change and the thoughtful stewardship of earth's resources.
+Leadership participants benefit from a community of learners equipped to effect positive change and the thoughtful stewardship of the earth's resources.